Pro-monarchy slogans chanted during Prithvi Jayanti events in Nepal | Politics

 Pro-monarchy slogans chanted during Prithvi Jayanti events in Nepal

-The protesters gathered around the statue of former King Prithvi Narayan Shah, who unified and built modern Nepal some 255 years ago, and chanted pro-monarchy slogans.
+Some of the participants gathered around the statue of the former king, who unified and built modern Nepal some 255 years ago, and chanted pro-monarchy slogans.
 The monarchy was abolished in 2008 in Nepal after the ouster of the last king - Gyanendra.

-The 301st birth anniversary of King Prithvi Shah was observed with various programmes as the government for the first time recognised him by declaring a public holiday.
+The birth anniversary of King Prithvi Narayan Shah was observed with various programmes as the government for the first time recognised him by declaring a public holiday.

-President Bidya Devi Bhandari laid a wreath on the pedestal of the statue of Prithvi in front of the main gate of Singha Durbar, the main secretariat building complex of the government, on the occasion which is also known as the Prithvi Jayanti.
+President Bidya Devi Bhandari laid a wreath on the pedestal of the statue of Prithvi Narayan in front of the main gate of Singha Durbar, the main secretariat building complex of the government, on the occasion of Prithvi Jayanti, also known as national unity day.

-Prithvi Shah unified some 52 smaller states to build greater Nepal around 1750 and overthrew Malla Kings to annex the Kathmandu valley in central Nepal in 1768.
+Prithvi Narayan Shah unified some 52 smaller states to create greater Nepal around 1750.
+He concluded the unification campaign by overthrowing Malla Kings to annex the Kathmandu valley in central Nepal in 1768.

 Thousands of people gathered in front of the west main gate of Singha Durbar waiting to offer respect to the late king.
 Leaders and cadres of various political parties, members of civil society, and people from various walks of life attended the event.